dahrk/tony-deng-IS24-full-stack-competition-req97073/README.md

 On terminal 2 (Run commands from main directory):
 ```
   cd client
-  rm package.json # There are different proxies depending on local vs docker setup and the based package.json is setup for a Docker proxy
+  rm package.json # There are different proxies depending on local vs docker setup and the base package.json is setup for a Docker proxy
   mv package-local.json package.json
   yarn install # or npm install
   yarn start # or npm run start